-Public and non-profit entities and combinations of such entities are eligible to apply.
-For profit organizations are not eligible.
+The Secretary is authorized to make grants and to provide technical assistance to public and non-profit private entities and coordinated networks of such entities to establish and operate transitional living youth projects for homeless youth.
+For-profit organizations are not eligible.
 Private institutions of higher education must be non-profit entities.

-In selecting eligible applicants under this FOA, the Secretary shall give priority to eligible applicants who have demonstrated experience in providing services to runaway and homeless youth.
+In selecting eligible applicants to receive grants under this FOA, priority will be given to applicants who have experience in providing shelter and services youth experiencing homelessness and their young families as required by the Runaway and Homeless Youth Act.